-They’re often relatively new breeds, meaning they require regular vet checks, as we aren’t aware of every health issue they may experience.
+With new breeds or mixes, we aren’t aware of every health issue they may experience.

-Make sure that each parent is health tested for those genetic probems that could affect their breed.
+Make sure that that the breeder has health tested the parents of your puppy.
+This will help avoid those genetic problems that could affect their breed.

-This being said, as long as you have plenty of energy and love to give.
+If you have the time and energy to bring a dog into your life.
 And are committed to only buying a pup with health checked parents.
-Then a teddy bear dog could be a lovely choice.
+Then do your research carefully and a teddy bear dog could be a lovely choice.

 References and Further Reading